auroraanna/kaufkauflist/README.md

 Take the `Caddyfile` as a guide on what is required from your web server to make this app run.
 Just choosing Caddy, of course, makes this easier since you can just flesh out the provided `Caddyfile`.

+In any case, make sure to include `frame-ancestors 'none';` in the CSP to mitigate click-jacking attacks!
+Including this in the HTML CSP is not supported.

 For the database, follow the same steps as in [Database](#database).
 Make sure to import the `pb_schema.json` from `/share/pocketbase/pb_schema.json` of the `kaufkauflist` package's derivation (e.g. `/nix/store/apcl8vnmal3kph75miff85d840fxxw4n-kaufkauflist-1.0.0/share/pocketbase/pb_schema.json`).

 ## License